Stambourne

 Stambourne is a village and civil parish in the Braintree District in north Essex, England.
-The civil parish population at the 2011 Census was 409.
+It lies 8 miles north-west of Halstead, its post town.
 Stambourne's closest neighbouring villages are Ridgewell, Toppesfield, Cornish Hall End and Great Yeldham.
+At the 2021 census the parish had a population of 421.

 History

-Stambourne derives from an old local dialect term for 'stony brook'.
+The name Stambourne derives from the Old English term for 'stony brook'.

 A part of the British 17th-century witchcraft trials, the spinster Sarah Houghton of Stambourne, in 1663, was charged by the authorities with causing John Smyth to become "consumed and made infirme."
 A jury, including John Levett and Matthew Butcher, found Houghton guilty, and she was ordered to be hanged.
 She was reprieved after the jury had rendered their judgment.

 Dame Gwen Ffrangcon-Davies, a stage actress of the early- and mid-20th century, lived in Stambourne in later life, dying in 1992 at the age of 101.

 Community

 The parish church of St Peter and St Thomas Becket dates from the 11th century and is a Grade I listed building.

 Every year a bonfire and fireworks display is held in the village playing field.
 The event attracts people from surrounding areas (including Great Yeldham, Hedingham and Halstead).

-The local handyman is known for lighting the bonfire every year wearing short shorts and a cowboy hat.